 What will happen after in situ fixation:

 Your child will not be able to place weight on the side of his or her body where surgery was done for 4 to 6 weeks.
-He or she will need to use crutches, or a wheel chair if surgery is done on both hips.
+He or she will need to use crutches, or a wheelchair if surgery is done on both hips.

-What are the risks of in situ fixation:
+Risks of in situ fixation:

 Your child's bone may fracture (break) during surgery.
-The head of your child's femur may slip even further off of the bone during surgery.
+The head of your child's femur may slip even more off of the bone during surgery.
 Lack of blood flow to your child's bone may lead to death of bone tissue.
 This may cause his or her bone to break down.
 The screw or wires may go into the hip joint space and cause cartilage to wear down.
 This can cause pain and decreased movement in his or her leg.